-The Old Dairy is a charming converted barn on a shared site in a traditional setting, each cottage has their very own individual features and character.
-Situated on the edge of the pretty village of Great Longstone it enjoys direct access to the Monsal Trail, making it the perfect base for exploring the surrounding countryside.
+Situated on the edge of the pretty village of Great Longstone The Old Dairy enjoys direct access to the Monsal Trail, making it the perfect base for exploring the surrounding countryside.
 The Old Dairy is located in the heart of the Peak District National Park, just 2 miles from Bakewell and Chatsworth.

 A great base to visit the nearby town of Bakewell, the picturesque village of Ashford in the Water and a short drive to Chatsworth